SHABBIR-G/AtliQ-Hospitality-Analysis/README.md

 Create the metrics according to the metric list.
 Create a dashboard according to the mock-up provided by stakeholders.
 Create relevant insights that are not provided in the metric list/mock-up dashboard.

+Key Learnings from the Project

+Created a custom Calendar Visual using a matrix table, enabling flexible date-based analysis for multiple business scenarios.

+Studied hotel cancellation policies and observed that most hotels allow free cancellation only if it is made at least three months prior to the booking date.
+Beyond that period, cancellation charges typically range from 60% to 90% of the booking cost.

+Mastered bookmarks and selection features in Power BI to enhance interactivity—used for page navigation, implementing a “clear filter” button, and creating a website-like navigation experience.

+Applied a consistent color palette across the dashboard for improved aesthetics and brand alignment.

+Key Insights from the Dashboard

+Mumbai recorded the highest revenue (₹669M), followed by Bangalore, Hyderabad, and Delhi.

+AtliQ Exotica outperformed all other property types, achieving ₹320M revenue, an average rating of 3.62, 57% occupancy, and a 24.4% cancellation rate.

+AtliQ Bay achieved the highest occupancy rate at 66%.

+Week 24 saw the highest weekly revenue at ₹139.6M.

+Delhi ranked highest in both occupancy and guest ratings, followed by Hyderabad, Mumbai, and Bangalore.

+Cancellations resulted in a revenue loss of approximately ₹298M.

+Elite-type rooms had the highest number of bookings but also recorded the highest cancellation rate.